PalomeroLab/palomerolab.github.io/README.md

 ### Uploading Photos

-To add new team member photos:
+To add new lab member photos:

 1. Go to the `assets/photos/` directory in the GitHub repository
 2. Click "Add file" > "Upload files"